Olliebrown/font-picker-react/README.md

 # Font Picker for React

+This is a fork of the original [font-picker-react](https://github.com/samuelmeuli/font-picker-react) component created by samuelmeuli for the purposes of updating it to support react 17 and other dated dependencies.
+All package.json dependencies have been bumped to latest versions and unneeded dev tools (like style-lint and storybook) have been removed to simplify upgrading.

+This still seems to be one of the better font pickers for use with react despite is appearing to be abandoned.

+The original readme is included below

+---

 **A simple, customizable font picker allowing users to preview, select and use Google Fonts on your website.**

 - Simple setup